-Ratios were calculated except for the incentive fee and organizational expenses which are not annualized.
+Ratios were annualized except for the incentive fee and organizational expenses which are not annualized.
 Ratios were calculated for all shareholders' equity accounts taken as a whole outstanding for the entire period excluding the Manager.
-The total base management fee and incentive fee are allocated to the non-manager shareholders for the purposes of these calculations as the Special Distribution of the Reduction Amount in effect allocates the whole base management fee and incentive fee to the non-(6)
+The total base management fee and incentive fee are allocated to the non-manager shareholders for the purposes of these calculations as the Special Distribution of the Reduction Amount in effect allocates the whole base management fee and incentive fee to the nonmanager shareholders.

-manager shareholders.
 Includes incentive fee expense.
-(7)